 Founder and President

 A native New Yorker, Barbara began a very exciting advertising and marketing career on Madison Avenue.
-She founded Responsive Research, Inc. and spent over thirty years as a marketing consultant, conducting focus groups for Fortune 500 companies, including Bank of America, Coca-Cola, American Airlines, Johnson & Johnson, General Motors, General Mills, IBM and 3M to name a few.
+She founded Responsive Research, Inc. and spent over thirty years as a marketing consultant, conducting focus groups for Fortune 500 companies, including Coca-Cola, American Airlines, General Motors, General Mills, IBM and 3M to name a few.
 In 1975, she moved to Los Angeles where she continued to work and raise two children.
-In 1993, she founded Salon Forum, a non-business venture, to bring women together in her home for monthly events that support personal enrichment and connection.
-It has grown to include over 700 women.
+In 1993, she founded Salon Forum, a non-business venture, to bring women together in her home for events that support personal enrichment and connection.

 Laurie S. Adami